conneroisu/conneroh.com/internal/data/docs/tags/programming-language/csharp.md

 aliases: []
 tags:
   - programming-language
+description: C# is a modern, object-oriented programming language developed by Microsoft in the early 2000s as part of the .NET framework, designed to be simple, type-safe, and scalable.
 title: C#
 ---

+# C#

 C# is a modern, object-oriented programming language developed by Microsoft in the early 2000s as part of the .NET framework, designed to be simple, type-safe, and scalable.